Our Team

 Marcia Levy was head of the Moscow office of an international law firm from 1991 to 1995, working on investment projects in Russia, Ukraine, Kazakhstan and Uzbekistan.
 She continued to work on projects in emerging markets, from London, until 2003.
 From 2004 until 2016 she was a Circuit Judge, specialising in family and criminal law.

-Michael Rasell is Senior Lecturer in the School of Health and Social Care, College of Social Science, Lincoln University.
-He is a qualitative sociologist and his research focuses on international social welfare, especially discourses of need and provision within state welfare programmes.
-He has particular experience of studying disability services and social work in the region of Eastern Europe and Central Asia and is currently investigating the front line implementation of inclusion in line with Russia’s adoption of the United Nations Convention on the Rights of Persons with Disabilities.
+Michael Rasell is University Lecturer in Disability Rights at the University of Innsbruck.
+He is a qualitative sociologist and his research focuses on international social welfare, especially participatory approaches where people using social services have a role in their design, delivery and evaluation.
+He has particular experience of studying disability services and the development of social work in Eastern Europe and Central Asia.

 Sam Thorne has worked in higher education since 2007 and is a Principal Fellow of the Higher Education Academy.
 He was at The Open University for 15 years, where he led a number of strategic change and quality improvement programmes, as well as completing a Master’s in Online and Distance Education.
 He now works as a consultant, advising various universities in the UK and EU on topics such as student support, learning technologies and organisational development.
 Sam is working towards a PhD in Creative Writing at the University of East Anglia, exploring journalism and opposition activism under an authoritarian regime.